aslanshemilov/wallet-service/README.md

 ## Stack

+- Node : 18
-The service is build with node, express js with TypeScript and MongoDB as the database.
+- The service is build with node, express js with TypeScript and MongoDB as the database.

 ## Design Pattern (MVC - Middleware Pattern)